 no edit summary

-'''Linguistic relativism''' refers to speculations about the varied influence of different languages upon thought.
+'''Linguistic relativism''' refers to speculations about the varied influence of different language upon thought.
 So-called "strong" forms of linguistic relativism are known as [[linguistic determinism]]: The [[Sapir-Whorf Hypothesis]] is the best known example, in so far as it proposes that perception and cognition is determined or constrained by characteristics that vary between languages.
-A "weak" interpretation supposes that linguistic differences may influence performance (in the Chomskyan sense), but do not limit competence.
-The term '''linguistic relativism''' is sometimes used specifically to refer to this weak form, as opposed to strong Whorfianism or linguistic determinism.
+A "weak" interpretation supposes that linguistic differences may influence "performance", but do not limit "competence".

 Linguistic relativism is often contrasted with theories of [[universal grammar]] (UG), notably as elaborated by [[Noam Chomsky]].
 UG emphasizes the role of evolution in developing a universal "mental grammar" as a capacity of the human species, which is said to serve as a foundation for all natural languages.
-The concept of universal grammar does not preclude the notion that language has a role in the formation of thought, but suggests that the common biological basis for the human capacity of language provides a "deep structure" (or "logical form") that is a much stronger determinant than differences in the "surface structure" (or "phonetic form") between languages.
+The concept of universal grammar does not preclude the notion that language has a role in the formation of thought, but proponents such as Steven Pinker argue that the common biological basis for language is a much stronger determiner than differences between languages.